NoobRobloxdev/MySummerBabetta-Source-Code/README.md

 LOM_Noob - Lead Developer / Logic / Programming / no fucking ai.

 Jurmat - Co-Developer / Optimization / Textures / Actually a founder of the Idea lol -LOM_Noob

+Katka Cista - Ideas for Launcher and Game and Helper, (Its a girl) - LOM_Noob